Johann Sebastian Bach: Creative range

 A handwritten note by Bach in his copy of the Calov Bible.
-The note next to reads: "NB Bey einer andächtigen Musiq ist allezeit Gott mit seiner Gnaden Gegenwart" (N(ota) B(ene) In a music of worship God is always present with his grace).
+The note next to reads: NB Bey einer andächtigen Musiq ist allezeit Gott mit seiner Gnaden Gegenwart; Eng. trans.
+"N(ota) B(ene) In a music of worship God is always present with his grace".

 Bach's creative range and musical style encompassed four-part harmony, modulation, ornamentation, use of continuo instruments solos, virtuoso instrumentation, counterpoint, and a refined attention to structure and lyrics.
 Like his contemporaries Handel, Telemann, and Vivaldi, Bach composed concertos, suites, recitatives, da capo arias, and four-part choral music, and employed basso continuo.
 Most of the prints of Bach's music that appeared during his lifetime were commissioned by the composer.
 His music is harmonically more innovative than his peers', employing surprisingly dissonant chords and progressions, often extensively exploring harmonic possibilities within one piece.

 Bach's hundreds of sacred works are usually seen as manifesting not just his craft but also a deep faith in God.
 His commitment to the Lutheran faith was reflected in his teaching Luther's Small Catechism as the Thomaskantor in Leipzig, and some of his pieces represent it.
+The contents of Luther's Small Catechism contain such religious themes as the Ten Commandments, the Apostles' Creed, the Lord's Prayer, the Sacrament of Holy Baptism, the Office of the Keys and Confession, and the Sacrament of the Eucharist.
 The Lutheran chorale was the basis of much of his work.
 In elaborating these hymns into his chorale preludes, he wrote more cogent and tightly integrated works than most, even when they were massive and lengthy.
 The large-scale structure of every major Bach sacred vocal work is evidence of subtle, elaborate planning to create religiously and musically powerful expression.
 Bach published or carefully compiled in manuscript many collections of pieces that explored the range of artistic and technical possibilities inherent in almost every genre of his time except opera.
 For example, The Well-Tempered Clavier comprises two books, each of which presents a prelude and fugue in every major and minor key.